igorevanss/igorevanss/README.md

-## Hi, My name is Igor Santos, I am IT Project Manager, Agilist and Scrum Master!
+## Hi, My name is Igor Santos, I am an IT brachelor's Degree Student!

 <!--
 **igorevanss/igorevanss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.